Recent Acquisition by AFA of “A very tired child, 2023”

 Refusal

 Fournier's concept of "radical self-reflection" resonates with queer theorist José Esteban Muñoz's exploration of Herbert Marcuse's 1955 work Eros and Civilization.
 Marcuse uses the myth of Narcissus to contrast Prometheus's "performance principle," which describes the conditions of alienated labor endured by modern individuals.
-While Prometheus suffered repetitive torture, Narcissus becomes captivated by his own reflection—an act of radical self-reflection that is both non-reproductive and non-productive.
+While Prometheus suffers repetitive torture, Narcissus becomes captivated by his own reflection—an act of radical self-reflection that is both non-reproductive and non-productive.

 Muñoz interprets Marcuse's notion of the "Great Refusal" as queer because it signifies a rejection of normative love that sustains repressive social orders.
 Muñoz expands queerness beyond sexuality, describing it as a rejection of the performance principle that defines our work, pleasure, selves, and relationships.

 It's intriguing to consider the mirrors in our domestic spaces as akin to Narcissus's reflecting pool, although modern mirrors are primarily associated with femininity.
-Despite Narcissus being male in myth, his fascination with his reflection challenges heteronormative behavior.
+Despite Narcissus being male in myth, his fascination with his reflection challenges heteronormative behaviour.
 Similarly, Oscar Wilde's The Picture of Dorian Gray presents Dorian Gray in a feminine light.
 This flamboyant reflection, culturally linked to femininity, represents a form of queer self-reflection.
 The mirror, a tool for self-adornment, historically embodies these ideas within the modern home and domestic practices.

 Mercy